-What are Camotes Islands like
+What are Camotes Islands Like

 We loved every second we spent on Camotes Islands.
-The islands are very close to Cebu, but feel magically isolated.
+The islands are very close to Cebu, but feel natural and magically isolated.
 They are scarcely populated, have no medical service, public transport and there isn’t much information online.
 The good thing is there are no huge hotels, horrible malls or any western commercial nonsense.
 What you will find for sure are great people that will take you around on their motorbikes and make sure you have a great time.
 So bring a big smile, small luggage and you will have the time of your life.

 Camotes Islands is a group of three islands and one islet located in the Camotes Sea between the bigger islands of Cebu, Leyte, and Bohol.
 A bridge over dense mangrove forest connects the main islands of Pacijan and Poro.
 On the other hand, Ponson Island to the northeast and Tulang Diot just 500 meters north of Pacijan are less populated.
 In fact, there is only one village in Tulang Diot.
 Pacijan is by far the most interesting one.
 The island has a big lake, Danao, a couple of caves, and several sandy beaches to discover.

-How to get to Camotes
+How to Get to Camotes